 Don't let hidden costs sneak up on you.
 Ask your lender for a written estimate.

-Time to lock it down.
 With interest rates changing daily, locking down your rate can prove a big money saver.
-A rate lock - in writing - guarantees you a certain rate and terms for a specified period of time.
+A rate lock in writing guarantees you a certain rate and terms for a specified period of time.
 Lock in all the costs you can, including interest rates and points.
 And try to set the lock at the time of application, not at the time of approval.